-The College encourages the reporting of all incidents of discrimination, harassment (including but not limited to sexual assault and violence), and/or retaliation.2 other nonemployee with whom you may come into contact and/or interact in connection with your employment with the College, please speak immediately to Dean of Graduate Studies or Vice President, Academic Advancement, The Vice President, Human Resources / Chief Diversity and Inclusion Officer who also serves as the Title IX Coordinator is a member of the Human Resources Department and is available at 3R Alumni Hall, 215-670-9328.
+The College encourages the reporting of all incidents of discrimination, harassment (including but not limited to sexual assault and violence), and/or retaliation.3

+If you believe that you have been unlawfully discriminated against, harassed, or retaliated against by any College officer, employee (including a member of the faculty, administration, or support staff), student, alum, contractor (including a Co-op employer), vendor, or supplier, or other nonemployee with whom you may come into contact and/or interact in connection with your employment with the College, please speak immediately to Dean of Graduate Studies or Vice President, Academic Advancement, The Assistant Vice President, Human Resources/Chief Equal Opportunity Officer who also serves as the Title IX Coordinator is a member of the Human Resources Department and is available at 3R Alumni Hall, 215-670-9328.
 Please speak with the person with whom you feel most comfortable.
-3